Tips on How to Help Survivors of Trauma

 - Respect the survivor’s need for privacy and their desire to talk or not talk about the details of the event.

-- Acknowledge your own feelings of anger, concern, sadness, etc. and seek counseling for yourself to help process your reaction to the trauma
+- Acknowledge your own feelings of anger, concern, sadness, etc. and seek support for yourself to help process your reaction to the traumatic exprience of someone you are helping.

 Unsupportive Responses & Things to Avoid

-- Talking about how you feel takes the attention away from the survivor’s feelings and experience
+- Talking about how you feel takes the attention away from the survivor’s feelings and experience, stay focued on the survivor.